marbo2323/College/Readme.md

 ## Scaffold pages

-These commaands will generate controllers and views for models to enable perform CRUD operations with given models.
+These commands will generate controllers and views for models to enable perform CRUD operations with given models.

 ```shell
 # Courses